MolendinumGames/UnityCoreTools/Assets/CoreTools/Dialogue/README.txt

 - use own assets for UI/icons if you like

-* See Assets/CoreTools/Dialogue/DialoguePushText.cs for example
+* See Demoscene hierarchy => StartDialoguePusher and Assets/CoreTools/Dialogue/DialoguePushText.cs for example

 ** See demo scene in hierarchy -> DialogueContoller